 Examples of cheating are many and include accessing another student's account, looking at someone else's solution code, copying or downloading someone else's solution code, referring to solutions from previous semesters, having another student walk you through the solution and how to code it, having another student perform significant debugging of your code, having antoher student write your code for you and / or allowing others to copy of access your solution code.
 This means you shall not look on the internet for code to solve your problems.

 Examples of allowable collaboration include discussions and debate of general concepts and solution strategies and help with syntax errors.

 The code you can reuse in this course are:

 You shall not make use of code you find from other sources including the world wide web.
 Materials from the web should only be used for educational purposes.
 Thus, you can read about linked lists and look at examples of linked list code, but you must not copy any code from the web or be looking at any of this code from the web when writing anything you turn in.
-If you discuss an assignment with another student or look at examples from the web you should employ the World of Warcraft Rule:

 You are also allowed to post short segments of code (2 lines or less) of code that are giving you syntax errors to the class listserv in order to get help on fixing the syntax error.